grantma/dms/doc/Frequent_Procedures.rst

   V                               select current line and then use arrows to select block

-  v                               select from cursor posN and then use arrows to select
+  v                               Select from cursor posN and then use arrows to select
                                   block

-  d                               delete, then press locational key of where to delete to
+  d                               Delete, then press locational key of where to delete to
                                   (^,$,G,gg)

-  ^                               beginning of line
+  ^                               Beginning of line

-  $                               end of line
+  $                               End of line

-  :s/<regexp>/<replacement>/gc    search and replace with confirmation.
+  :s/<regexp>/<replacement>/gc    Search and replace with confirmation.
 Use with v or V
                                   selection to apply to block. g suffix means replace multiple times on one line, rather than first occurrence, c means confirm